hevayo/ballerina-openai-client/openai.audio/Module.md

     });
 ```

-### Step 3: Invoke connector operation
+### Step 3: Invoke the connector operation
 1. Now you can use the operations available within the connector.

-Note that they are in the form of remote operations.
+>**Note:**  The operations are in the form of remote operations.

     Following is an example on transcribing audio using the OpenAI Whisper-1 model: